mpnally/Terrifically-Simple-JSON/README.md

 17. }
 ```

-Lines 3 and 8 violate constraint 1—they introduce JSON objects that have no correspondence in the data model.
+Lines 3, 8 and 12 violate constraint 1—these JSON objects have no correspondence in the data model.
-Lines 2, 7, 9, 10, 13 and 14 violate constraint 2—they introduce JSON names that are not properties of a corresponding entity.
+Lines 2, 7, 9, 10, 13 and 14 violate constraint 2—the JSON names are not properties of a corresponding entity.
 Line 9 violates constraint 3—`bornIn` is a property (or relationship) name in the data model, not a value.

 ### _self